ruby-mutiny/mutiny/README.md

     * Consider refactoring mutant.rb so that it does not contain a code attribute (perhaps instead it should compute code by passing the file and line number to its operator?)

-    * Should Mutant be immutable?
-(Currently, mutable due to the kill method and due to the results and id methods).

-    * Should IDs be handled differently?
-Currently calculated by the store and then the session updates the in-memory objects.
-However, ids seems to only be necessary for persisting to disk...

     * Tests for Session.

 * Extend framework to explore Program Analyser and more sophisticated Test Case Provider components (see OmniGraffle diagram)